lunar-regalith/signal/README.md

 -- The return value of Signal.RemoteEvent() is just a RemoteEvent.
 MyRemoteEvent:FireServer("Hello, World!")
 ```
-In effect, it's just a Module with a couple of functions for dynamically initializing RemoteEvents without a lot of fuss.

 ```luau
 -- SERVER-SIDE --
 local ReplicatedStorage = require(game:GetService("ReplicatedStorage"))